Felon Voting Laws By State

 *Completion of a sentence includes completion of parole or probation.

 Note: State laws are always changing through legislative, judicial, or other means.
-While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.
+FindLaw works hard to ensure the accuracy of its legal resources, but you should thoroughly research the law or check with an attorney to ensure you have the most recent information.

-Regaining your right to vote and having a say in the political process of your country is very crucial.
-States have different laws and procedures when it comes to felon voting rights, which could make the process complicated.
-If you are uncertain about your voting rights or if you feel your rights were violated, consider speaking to a civil rights attorney.
+Regaining your right to vote and having a say in your country's political process is crucial.
+States have different felon voting rights laws and procedures, which could complicate the process.
+If you are uncertain about your voting rights or feel your rights have been violated, consider speaking to a civil rights attorney.

 Stay up-to-date with how the law affects your life